max8hine/gulp-workflow/readme.md

-# Max Ma Site

-** I dont have time to write this :) **

-This has a Gulp-powered build system with these features:
+#  A Gulp-Powered build system with these features:
+### It had been modified from Zurb-Foundation for site and been removed Bower support. this is no reason to use npm and bower in one project.

 - Handlebars HTML templates with Panini
 - Sass compilation and prefixing